chevere/docs/architecture/spec/interfaces.md

 Interfaces describe the public methods implemented by a given class.
 In Chevere, all components **must** define their own interface.

 ::: tip Reference
-Check thee [Interfaces Reference](./../../reference/interfaces.md) for learn about all the interfaces available.
+Check thee [Interfaces Reference](./../../reference/interfaces.md) to learn about all the interfaces available.
 :::

+## Conventions

+Interfaces **must**:

+* Define a descriptive name
+* Named with `Interface` suffix
+* Located at `Interfaces/<component>/` namespace

 ## Design

 ### Uniqueness

-Each interface should describe a unique public procedure that **may** be implemented by several classes.
+Each interface should describe a unique public procedure that **may** be implemented by one or several classes.

-This is related to the [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle) in the way that each API is different, so the interface.

 ### Typing

 Parameters and return types **must** be typed against an scalar or an interface.
-This is related to [DIP](https://en.wikipedia.org/wiki/Dependency_inversion_principle) as in Chevere everything is programmed with interfaces.

-> 🧔🏾 Parameters and return types **must not** be typed against concrete implementations
+> 🧔🏾 Parameters and return types **should not** be typed against concrete implementations

-### Documenting

-Dockblock summary **should** be provided at class level, and for every method.

-## Conventions

-* Must be named with `Interface` suffix
-* Must be located at `Interfaces/<component>/`

 ### Method naming